thomasWeise/moptipy/README.md

 They are all structured from an educational and learning perspective, but still with performance, ease-of-use, and generality in mind.

 Metaheuristic optimization algorithms are methods for solving hard problems.
-Here we provide an API that can be used to implement them and to experiment with them.
+`moptipy` provides an API, several algorithm implementations, as well as experiment execution and evaluation facilities for metaheuristics.

 A metaheuristic algorithm can be a black-box method, which can solve problems without deeper knowledge about their nature.
-Such a black-box algorithm only requires methods to create and `modifiy` points in the search space and to evaluate their quality.
+Such a black-box algorithm only requires methods to create and modify points in the search space and to evaluate their quality.
 With these operations, it will try to step-by-step discover better points.
 Black-box metaheuristics are very general and can be adapted to almost any optimization problem.
 Such algorithms allow us to plug in almost arbitrary search operators, search spaces, and objective functions.
 But it is also possible to develop algorithms that are tailored to specified problems.
 For example, one could either design the search operators and the optimization algorithm as a unit.
 Then, the algorithm could change its way to sample new points based on the information it gathers.
+Or one could design an algorithm for a specific search space, say, the [`n`-dimensional real numbers](https://thomasweise.github.io/moptipy/moptipy.spaces.html#moptipy.spaces.vectorspace.VectorSpace), which could then make use of the special features of this space, such as arithmetics and geometric relationships of the points within it.
 Or one could design an algorithm for a specific problem, making use of specific features of the objective function.
-Finally, there are multi-objective optimization problems where multiple criteria need to be optimized at once.
+Finally, there are multi-objective optimization problems where multiple, potentially conflicting, criteria need to be optimized at once.

-Within our [`moptipy`](https://thomasweise.github.io/moptipy) framework, you can implement algorithms of all of these types under a unified [API](https://thomasweise.github.io/moptipy/moptipy.api.html).
+Within our `moptipy` framework, you can implement algorithms of all of these types under a unified [API](https://thomasweise.github.io/moptipy/moptipy.api.html).
 Our package already provides a growing set of [algorithms](#41-implemented-algorithms) and adaptations to different [search spaces](#42-implemented-search-spaces-and-operators) as well as a set of well-known [optimization problems](#43-implemented-problems).
 What `moptipy` *also* offers is an [experiment execution facility](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) that can gather detailed [log information](#5-data-formats) and [evaluate](#6-evaluating-experiments) the gathered results in a [*reproducible* fashion](#82-reproducibility).
 The `moptipy` API now supports both single-objective and multi-objective optimization.